hilmanzhy/wazuh/src/unit_tests/os_regex/test_os_regex_execute.md

   "ignore_result": false,
   "debug": false,
   "pattern": "^Some pattern in a (\\w+) ",
-  "log": "Some pattern in a Wazuh log.",
-  "end_match": " log.",
+  "log": "Some pattern in a Verprotect log.", "end_match": " log.",
   "captured_groups": [
-    "Wazuh"
+    "Verprotect"
   ]
 }
 ```